-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

 Pupils enter our EYFS with skills significantly below that which is typical for their age; however, the school has a longstanding history of accelerating the progress of disadvantaged pupils across the curriculum, during the four years they attend our school.
-As a result, gaps narrow over time and in 2019 (last year of statutory data) the gap at the end of KS1 between the school's disadvantaged and non-disadvantaged pupils had closed in reading and maths and was narrower than the national gap in writing.
-Low attainment in 2022 is attributed to the continuing impact on education caused by the COVID-19 pandemic.
+As a result, gaps narrow over time and in 2019 (last year of statutory data) the gap at the end of KS1 between the school's disadvantaged and non-disadvantaged pupils had closed in reading and mathematics and was narrower than the national gap in writing.